anushaihalapathirana/individualize_treatment_selection_t2d/README.md

         This script will execute all .py file in the `src/models/best_models/` directory and displays the reuslts using both aggregation methods.
 By running this script, you can easily analyze the performance of all the models in one go.
 8. **Review Results**: Explore output figures in the `resources/img/` directory.
+9. **Run Test Cases**: Ensure pytest is installed.
+To run the test files, navigate to the directory containing the test files.
+For example:
+    ```bash
+    cd imputation/test
+    ``````
+    Execute the tests using the following command
+    ```bash
+    pytest
+    ``````
+    After running the tests, you will see a summary of the test results in your terminal, indicating which tests passed or failed.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.